-There is no impact of above on the opening balance sheet as at 1st January 2018.
+There is no impact of above on the financial statements.

 B.4 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 (a) Property, plant and equipment:

 Property Plant and Equipments is stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
 Such cost includes purchase price, taxes and duties, labour cost and direct overheads for self-constructed assets and other direct costs incurred up to the date the asset is ready for its intended use.